 Using a Data Contract or Schema, different Event Processing Applications can share Events and understand how to process them, without the sending application and receiving application knowing any details about each other.
 The Data Contract pattern allows these different applications to cooperate while remaining loosely coupled, and thus insulated from any internal changes that they may implement.
 By implementing a data contract or schema, you can provide the same record consistency guarantees as a relational database management system (RDBMS), which integrates a schema by default.

-By using a schema to model event objects, Apache Kafka® clients (such as a Kafka producer, a Kafka Streams application, or the streaming database ksqlDB) can understand how to handle events from different applications that use the same schema.
+By using a schema to model event objects, Apache Kafka® clients (such as a Kafka producer, a Kafka Streams application, or an Apache Flink® application) can understand how to handle events from different applications that use the same schema.
 For example, we can use Apache Avro to describe a schema:

 {